Cheesy Tex-Mex Yellow Squash Casserole (with Leftover Cornbread)

 sauteing veggies on the stove.Pin

-Sauté the vegetables in a large skillet or pan over medium-high heat using 2 tablespoons of melted butter until softened.
+Sauté chopped onions and bell peppers in a large skillet or pan over medium-high heat using 2 tablespoons of melted butter until softened.
+Add mushrooms and cook until softened.
+Add cumin.

 sprinkling flour over veggies.Pin